Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/3 - Advanced Kaeon FUSION/README.md

 Then,
 use the build command.
-The build command should have one child specifying the name of the desired dialect, and this child should have children specifying the names of functions containing code in the given dialect.
+The build command should have one child specifying the name of the desired dialect, and a second that returns a list of strings written in said dialect.

 For example, running:

     Use: Standard, Stack

-    Define: My Website
+    My Website

+    	-
     		Head: Title: My Website
     		Text: 'Hello, world!'
+    	-

-    Build: HTML: My Website
+    Build: HTML, List { My Website }

 will generate an html file in the local directory containing the following html code: